sheila-anne/sheila-anne/src/pages/writing-desk/2020-12-28-how-to-make-a-gratitude-jar.md

 **Why make a gratitude jar**

 * Gratitude is strongly and consistently associated with greater happiness
-* Gratitude Improves physical & emotional health
+* Gratitude improves physical & emotional health
 * Gratitude makes you magnetic to more good things
 * Writing notes each day will help you stay present
 * It’s a very simple and quick process